• Skip to primary navigation

 No need to worry or get rid of it because this helps the sauce bind everything together when serving your meal.

-Braising and roasting the rooster meat will only make it very tough to chew on and basically inedible.
+Braising and roasting the rooster meat will only make it very tough to chew on and inedible.

 You can even complement it with some baked potatoes, freshly cooked rice, and white sauce pasta.